Bruce Brammall, 15 May, 2019, Eureka Report

 He didn’t answer the question.
 Maybe because ScoMo’s question didn’t make sense.
 Or maybe because Bill didn’t understand the question.
 If he did understand what ScoMo was trying to ask, then this was his national, televised, platform to grandstand about his policy.

 Nope.
 Pretty sure he didn’t understand his own policy.
 Which is cool, because, you know, ScoMo’s question held him up to be a superannuation idiot also.

-So, let’s look at a “gotcha” moment, neatly captured in one minute and 30 seconds, about superannuation, on this campaign trail, showing neither leader actually understands what they’re talking about.
+So, let’s look at a “gotcha” moment, neatly captured in one minute and 30 seconds, about superannuation, on the campaign trail, showing neither leader actually understood what they were talking about.